Monday, April 13, 2026

 Academic institutions employ thousands — faculty, researchers, administrative staff, support personnel.
 These employees have the same feedback needs as any workforce, but academic culture has historically been weak on structured feedback.

 Staff engagement pulse checks: Monthly 3-question pulses for administrative and support staff.
-AI analyzes themes across departments: "IT support satisfaction dropped 15% in the science faculty — but rose in the business school.
+AI analyzes themes across departments: "IT support satisfaction dropped notably in the science faculty — but rose in the business school.
 What changed?"

 New faculty onboarding: Surveys at 30, 60, and 90 days.
 "How supported do you feel?
 What resources are missing?
 What surprised you about the department?"
 Early signals prevent the slow disengagement that leads to faculty departures.